-Solution 4: Restart the Bluetooth Connection
+Solution 6: Restart the Bluetooth Connection

 Bluetooth is one of the most common methods for your iPhone and head unit to communicate.
 There are occasions when your Bluetooth radio has momentary issues and believes it is still linked to the device you previously partnered with.
 There are a number of factors that may cause Bluetooth troubles on an Android phone, and the solution that works for you will depend on what is causing your Bluetooth to stop working correctly.
 Since all Apple CarPlay automobiles are not the same, you may need to unplug your phone from Bluetooth for Apple CarPlay to operate.
-You may either erase your phone from the list of linked devices in your car's Bluetooth settings, or just turn off the Bluetooth option on your phone to disconnect it temporarily.
+You may either erase your phone from the list of linked devices in your car's Bluetooth settings or just turn off the Bluetooth option on your phone to disconnect it temporarily.

-Solution 6: On your phone, look through the list of CarPlay vehicles.
+Solution 8: On your phone, look through the list of CarPlay vehicles.

 Another option is to check for and remove any additional Apple CarPlay-connected vehicles from your phone.
 To find out, go to your phone's "Settings" menu and choose "General."
 After that, choose "CarPlay" to see a list of cars to which you've already connected your phone.
 You may then erase them and reconnect your phone to your vehicle.
 The addition of extra cars may, in certain situations, become a hindrance.

-Solution 7: Check your iOS system problem
+Solution 9: Check your iOS system problem

 This is one of Wondershare’s utility applications that enable you to solve any smartphone challenge.
 Get Dr.Fone System Repair and many other applications to step up your smartphone experience.

-Fix iPhone Problems without Data Loss.
+Repair iPhone Problems to Solve Apple CarPlay Not Working without Data Loss.